Business Email Compromise (BEC)

 Correcting Outlook Autofill

-For those that have replied to a BEC attempt, this is how to correct the problem with Outlook autofill.
+For those who have replied to a BEC attempt, this is how to correct the problem with Outlook autofill.

 Fraudulent email showing fake email and urgent tone of voice.